 Non-Person ID (Process ID)

 These types of accounts typically are used to run procedures in the production environment on very specific hardware.
 This allows the individuals responsible for setting up batch processes to have the account and password, but not the access to the environment in which the account will actually operate.
 These types of accounts are generally difficult to acquire and take some time to negotiate, so planning for these accounts earlier is critical to successful automation processes.
 Furthermore, keep in mind the number of batch processes that will use these accounts and the password change policy, most organizations will not allow passwords to persist beyond 6 months, even for NPID’s (Non-Person ID).

 If an organization has thousands of sources that are scanned into the MME and loaded into as few as three repositories, that would constitute editing 4000 batch files every 6 months, assuming that an administrator can scan an entire server and not individual databases on a server.
 If servers cannot be scanned this way, then 4000 batch jobs could easily turn into hundreds of jobs per server per environment per tool resulting in 100,000 or more batch edits for the same metadata acquisition and loading.

 Include the following observations backup durations by environment, storage allocated versus storage consumed by environment, batch job count and durations for acquisition by environment, batch job counts and durations for loading by environment, and job stream durations and object acquisition counts.
 These operational metric populate the enterprise scorecard providing management with the statistics necessary to manage the MME program.

-A metadata mart is a database structure, usually sourced from a metadata repository, designed for a homogenous metadata user group (see Figure 2).
-“Homogenous metadata user group” is a fancy term for a group of users with like needs.
+A metadata mart is a database structure, usually sourced from a metadata repository, designed for a homogeneous metadata user group (see Figure 2).
+“Homogeneous metadata user group” is a fancy term for a group of users with like needs.